An Action Language for Multi-Agent Domains: Foundations: Introduction

 \subsection{Contributions and Assumptions}

-Our goal in this paper is to develop a framework that allows reasoning about actions and their effects in a multi-agent domain; the framework is expected to address the above-mentioned issues, e.g., actions' capability to modify agents' knowledge about other agents' knowledge.
+Our goal in this paper is to develop a framework that allows reasoning about actions and their effects in a multi-agent domain; the framework is expected to address the above-mentioned issues, e.g., actions' capability to modify agents' knowledge and beliefs about other agents' knowledge and beliefs.
 To this end, we propose a high-level action language for representing and reasoning about actions in multi-agent domains.
-The language provides an initial set of elements of a planning domain description language for multi-agent systems.
+The language provides the fundamental components of a planning domain description language for multi-agent systems.
 The main contributions of the paper are:

 \begin{itemize}